ereznewman/GA4_simulation/README.md

 events.csv — Event logs tracking user interactions

-To set up the database:
+**To Set up Database:**

-1.Create the tables by running 00_create_tables.sql in PostgreSQL (e.g., via pgAdmin).
+1. Create the tables by running 00_create_tables.sql in PostgreSQL (e.g., via pgAdmin).

-2.Import the CSV files into their corresponding tables using PostgreSQL's COPY command or pgAdmin import tool.
+2. Import the CSV files into their corresponding tables using PostgreSQL's COPY command or pgAdmin import tool.

-3.Run the analysis queries from the respective .sql files.
+3. Run the analysis queries from the respective .sql files.